Ten Great Put-in-Bay Books How Many Have You Read?

-Fifteen Years and Ten Put-in-Bay Books Later Bob Adamov continues cranking them out Thank you Put-in-Bay fans for supporting his writing dream!
+Fifteen Years and Ten Put-in-Bay Books Later, Bob Adamov continues cranking them out Thank you, Put-in-Bay fans, for supporting his writing dream!
 If you are looking for a way to pass this brutally cold winter, grab one of his books and read yourself right back to a summer day at Put-in-Bay Ohio!

-On October 19, 2002 at the Park Hotel’s Winter Bar, I launched my first novel, Rainbow’s End.
+On October 19, 2002, at the Park Hotel’s Winter Bar, I launched my first novel, Rainbow’s End.

 Then there was the one and only Mike “Mad Dog” Adams!
-Mike would stop and chat with me when I was hawking my Put-in-Bay books in front of Country House.
+Mike would stop and chat with me when I was hawking my Put-in-Bay books in front of The Country House.
 He and I became fast friends.
 He helped set up my visit to the Cayman Islands for The Other Side of Hell novel, which included a CD of his songs and featured Mike as a former Navy SEAL.
-That was the start and Mike has been included in all of my novels.
-I’ve also worked in scenes with several of the other island entertainers, including my fellow Norton High School alumni Westside Steve.
+That was the start, and Mike has been included in all my novels.
+I’ve also worked in scenes with several other island entertainers, including my fellow Norton High School alumni Westside Steve.

 When I was stymied with an escape scene for one of my Put-in-Bay Books Tan Lines, Billy Market told me of a Homeland Security drill with a bomb threat on the docks and how there would be a mass exodus of watercraft from the bay.
 That worked perfectly for the scene.
 The story about a stalker at Ashley’s Island House that Judy Bransome shared with me made its way into Promised Land.
-Tom Ohlemacher and Dairy Air Bob were other great sources of stories and only as they could spin them in their own unique way.
+Tom Ohlemacher and Dairy Air Bob were other excellent sources of stories, and only as they could spin them in their unique way.

-We’re still plugging away on doing a film.
+We’re still plugging away at doing a film.
 I have an agreement with a Hollywood producer and director who have the screenplay for Tan Lines and are trying to obtain financing.
 They both are from Ohio and love Put-in-Bay.
-In August, I signed an award-winning Hollywood screenwriter to develop a screenplay on The Other Side of Hell.
+In August, I signed an award-winning Hollywood screenwriter to develop a screenplay for The Other Side of Hell.

-We also have a screenplay in development on Rainbow’s End thanks to Dom Sena, the director of Gone in Sixty Seconds and Swordfish.
-It’s been smoke and mirrors working through a number of contacts in Los Angeles, but we pursue each one.
+We also have a screenplay in development for Rainbow’s End, thanks to Dom Sena, the director of Gone in Sixty Seconds and Swordfish.
+It’s been smoke and mirrors working through several contacts in Los Angeles, but we pursue each one.
 One day, I hope we can achieve this dream.
-What a huge benefit it could be for our enchanted island and all the wonderful Put-in-Bay Rental Homes, attractions and restaurants!
+What a huge benefit it could be for our enchanted island and all the excellent Put-in-Bay Rental Homes, attractions, and restaurants!

-Again, thank you Put-in-Bay for your support, but most of all for your friendship.
+Again, thank you, Put-in-Bay, for your support, but most of all, for your friendship.
 I’m just a regular guy having one heck of a great

 time writing Put-in-Bay Books!